Sergio Grinstein, PhD

 Pitblado Chair in Cell Biology

-Dr. Sergio Grinstein is a senior scientist in the The Hospital for Sick Children Research Institute, holder of the Pitblado Chair in Cell Biology at The Hospital for Sick Children (SickKids), and a professor of Biochemistry at the University of Toronto.
+Dr. Sergio Grinstein is a senior scientist in the The Hospital for Sick Children Research Institute and a professor of Biochemistry at the University of Toronto.
 He is internationally recognized for his research in two areas: the control of intracellular pH and the elucidation of mechanisms underlying the microbicidal response of macrophages and neutrophils.

 - signal transduction